mkevinstever/openconnect-android/README.md

-Current status: Cannot build on Github Actions directly, But can build on local environment.
+Current status: libnettle 3.6 is missing.
 ---------------------------
 # OpenConnect for Android